 Many trees coppice after cutting, so the stumps must be properly treated.
 Paint stump within seconds of tree being cut, especially around bark line.
 Follow up with lopping of regrowth.

 Grasses: Kikuyu sprayed with glyphosate.
 Pampas grass has been eradicated by glyphosate spraying by Ekurhuleni.

 Black Locust: spray with triclopyr when approx 50cm high.
 Monitor for resprouting after fire.

-Common reed (Phragmites Australis) and Bulrush (Typha capensis) managed by spraying by Ekurhuleni in spring and autumn.
+Common reed (Phragmites Australis) and Bulrush (Typha capensis) managed by slashing, then spraying regrowth between November and March with water-safe glyphosate (Kilo Max).
 Ongoing follow-up required.
-Water-safe glyphosate (Kilo Max) used.

 Ring barking / bark peeling has been successful on Australian Blackwood, with a backup application of triclopyr.

 Bark peeling unsuccessful on American Ash (resprouted from roots.).

 Burning is an essential aspect of veld management, but challenges at Korsman are: